Healthy Eating for Pain Management

 Recreation Therapy Into Pain Management

 Improving strength and flexibility does not have to be all work and no play.
-Learn how to get patients to pick up fun sports and hobbies that also strengthen their core, lighten their mood, and reduce their pain.
+Learn how to get patients to pick up fun sports and hobbies.
+Especially sports and hobbies that also strengthen their core, lighten their mood, and reduce their pain.
 Deconditioning and immobility are 2 major affects of chronic pain.
-Therefore, it is important for physicians to encourage patients to participate in a sport or hobby and learn to have fun again.
-According to the American Therapeutic Recreation Association, recreation therapy is a treatment service designed to restore, remediate, and rehabilitate a person’s level of functioning and independence in life activities.1 The goals are to promote health and wellness and to reduce, or eliminate, activity limitations caused by a disabling condition that restrict participation in life situations.1 Recreation therapy can be conceptualized…
+Therefore, it's important for physicians to encourage patients to participate in a sport or hobby, and have fun again.
+According to the American Therapeutic Recreation Association, recreation therapy is a treatment service.
+Recreation therapy is designed to restore, remediate, and rehabilitate a person’s level of functioning and independence…

 Read More

-How to talk to your doctor about pain On a scale of 0 to 10 what is your pain?
-Patients who are asked to describe the level of their pain using a numerical scale or smiley faces.
+How to Talk about Pain to a Doctor On a scale of 0 to 10 what is your pain?
+Patients who are asked to describe the level of their pain to a doctor using a numerical scale or smiley faces.
 Pain scales are used from diagnosis to recovery and often help guide treatment.
-While the pain scale helps evaluate the pain a patient feels, it’s not the whole story.
+While the pain scale helps evaluate the level of pain a patient feels, it’s not the whole story.
 Here are a few ways of talking to your doctor about pain, to help assess the best treatment options for you.
-Be Creative Descriptive words can often be helpful when describing your pain to a doctor.
-Certain conditions or injuries can have specific sensations, such as neuropathy with numbness and tingling sensations can signify nerve damage.
-Next time you need to describe pain, here…
+Be Creative Descriptive words can often be helpful…

 Read More